mpaviotti/mpaviotti.github.com/_posts/2023-10-09-bisimulations.markdown

 > **Axiom** $$\text{ for all } (s_{1}, s_{2} : \text{Str L}). s_{1} \approx s_{2} \to s_{1} = s_{2}$$ .

+Even more so, in some proof assistants like Isabelle coinductive data types are real final coalgebras and so the above axiom is actually a true fact in the prover's logic.

-As the other direction is obvious this implies bisimiliary is equality.
+Notice that the other direction is obvious and thus the axiom implies bisimiliary is *logically equivalent*  equality.

 > So why bisimulation in the above example does not correpond to equality?